korolainenriikka/mlflow_test/README.md

 3. create & run a virtual machine instance

 * launch a VM instance
-    * Go to Instances and click 'Lauch Instance'.
-Choose image (operating system) and flavour (amount of resources).
+    * Go to Compute/Instances and click 'Lauch Instance'.
+Choose image (Ubuntu 20)and flavour (small suffices for this project).
 On the access&security tab choose your key pair and the security group you created.

 * associate a floating IP (by default the virtual machines only have private IPs)
     * on Instances tab in your vm instances' actions choose 'Associate Floating IP'.
 Choose IP or if none are present, click on the + to allocate a new one.
 Then click 'Associate'